Skip to content

 Refund Processing5-10 business days (standard card refund window, not separately documented)

-Card deposits clear instantly at the gateway level — the player completes 3DS2 if required, the issuer authorizes, the merchant gets a webhook within seconds.
+Card deposits clear instantly at the gateway level: the player completes 3DS2 if required, the issuer authorizes, and the merchant gets a webhook within seconds.
 Card payouts to a beneficiary card via Visa Direct or Mastercard Send claim real-time settlement (typically under 30 minutes, often under 5 minutes depending on issuer cooperation).
-IBAN payouts via SEPA settle same-day or T+1 within the SEPA zone; SWIFT payouts to USD or other non-SEPA currencies take 1-2 business days.
+IBAN payouts via SEPA settle same-day or T+1 within the SEPA zone, while SWIFT payouts to USD or other non-SEPA currencies take 1-2 business days.
 Open Banking deposits in the UK, Germany, Sweden and Austria settle instantly into the merchant's bank account, bypassing the multi-day card clearing window.
-The settlement-to-merchant side is where TODA Pay diverges from standard PSPs: fiat settlement runs through SEPA or SWIFT on a schedule the commercial team negotiates per merchant; the stablecoin alternative is a weekly T+7 USDT or USDC payout to the merchant's wallet.
-T+7 weekly is meaningfully slower than the T+1 to T+3 that most card-acquiring PSPs offer.
-For an iGaming operator that means a week of float locked in TODA Pay's account before the cash reaches the merchant — usable, not ideal.
+The settlement-to-merchant side is where TODA Pay diverges from standard PSPs: fiat settlement runs through SEPA or SWIFT on a schedule the commercial team negotiates per merchant, while the stablecoin alternative is a T+2 to T+5 USDT or USDC payout to the merchant's wallet per the provider's own published documentation (a Romania-focused blog post on todapay.com specifies the T+2 to T+5 window).
+That sits slightly behind the T+1 to T+3 cycle most card-acquiring PSPs run on direct card rails, so a high-volume merchant should expect a few days of float in TODA Pay's account before stablecoin reaches their wallet, less painful than the older weekly-batch crypto-settlement cadence but still not best-in-class.
+It is worth verifying directly during the sales conversation, since the published window is single-source from the provider itself.
 Refund processing is not separately documented but on cards typically follows the standard 5-10 business day issuer window.
-Mass payouts are advertised as instant on cards and batched on IBAN; no published per-day or per-month cap.
+Mass payouts are advertised as instant on cards and batched on IBAN, with no published per-day or per-month cap.
 Recurring billing is supported through the Corefy connector's recurring-transaction endpoint.
 Updated May 2026.

 Integration & Tech